top of page

 a prehistoric bird

 He tells the warriors to make noise.
 The Argonauts bang their shields and shout, making so much commotion the birds retreat.
 Zeus sends a favorable wind so the Argonauts don't have to fight Amazons.
-They continue on to Colchis and the Golden Fleece.
+They continue on to Colchis in pursuit of the Golden Fleece.

 Recent Posts